‘It is very scary’: New video shows moments leading up to stabbing in Wichita neighborhood

 It happened right across the street from where Wichita State student Jozie Caudillo lives.

-The people in the neighborhood wants answers and they want someone held accountable.
+The people in the neighborhood want answers, and they want someone held accountable.
 Police say they are turning to the public for help.

 “That is pretty intimidating,” says Caudillo.
 “It is disappointing they have not found anyone.”